KhronosGroup/SYCL-Docs/README_PROCESS.md

 follow this process.

-As noted above, the currently published major version may either correspond to the "main" branch or to the "sycl-xxxx" branch, depending on release cycle.
+As noted above, the currently published major version may either correspond to the "main" branch or to the "sycl-xxxx" branch, depending on the release cycle.
 The instructions below refer to the branch that contains the currently published major version as `<current>`.